 Remember that our attorneys have over 50 years of combined experience dealing with insurance companies, so we are prepared to help build a case on your behalf to help maximize the amount of compensation you are owed after being injured in an accident that was not your fault.

-What Are the Penalties for an Expired Tag?
+What Are the Penalties for an Expired Tag in Texas?

 Under Texas law, drivers have a legal duty to renew their vehicle registration with the state every year.